What is Rhabdomyosarcoma?

 - Via the lymphatic system to the lymph nodes.

 - By invading the bloodstream and spreading to any area of the body.
-Rhabdomyosarcoma tends to spread or metastasize to the lungs, liver, bone, and bone marrow.
-Tumors involving the ear, nose, or sinus have a tendency to spread into the central nervous system.
+Rhabdomyosarcoma tends to spread or metastasize to the lungs, liver, bone and bone marrow.
+Tumors involving the ear, nose or sinus have a tendency to spread into the central nervous system.

 Long-term Outlook

+Prognosis depends on the stage of the disease.
+More than 70% of children with localized rhabdomyosarcoma can be cured of their disease.
+Children with metastases to other organs (stage IV disease) have a significantly reduced chance of long-term survival, even if the cancer goes into remission with initial therapy.
 Oncologists are cautious about using the word "cure."
 It has been shown that if a child with rhabdomyosarcoma is living two years after diagnosis with no evidence of tumor, the chance of the cancer coming back is small.
 However, these children will have to be watched carefully for many years to see if they are really cured.

 Rhabdomyosarcoma Treatment